Jbleezy/BO2-Reimagined/README.md

 * Reduce the enemy score to 0 to win the game
 * All players start as survivors
 * All players that join mid game start as zombies
-* Disease powerup spawns at survivor initial spawn points after 10 seconds and chases after the closest survivor
+* Disease powerup spawns near survivor initial spawn points after 10 seconds and chases after the closest survivor
 * Survivors can't be damaged by the same zombie for 0.25 seconds
 * Survivors become zombies when they bleed out
 * Zombies see survivors and other zombies through walls